idaminrahaman/balaji-fast-foods.-/README.md

 ## ⚙️ How to Run the Project

-1. Download the `balaji_restaurant.sql` file from this repository.
+1. Download the `02_schema.sql` file from this repository.
 2. Place the dataset (`main_file.csv`) inside your MySQL **Uploads** directory.
-3. Open MySQL Workbench and execute the script sequentially.
+3. Open MySQL Workbench or vs code and execute the script sequentially.
 4. Use the generated dataset for Power BI dashboard creation.

 ---